ahuigo/ahuigo.github.io/post/db/pg-crud.md

 Supported by any database: 利用 group + column=max(column)

-    SELECT MIN(x.id),  -- change to MAX if you want the highest x.customer,
+    SELECT MIN(x.id),  -- change to MAX if you want the highest id x.customer,
          x.total
     FROM PURCHASES x